evert/evert.github.com/_posts/2020/2020-02-26-curveball-typescript-framework.md

 At [Bad Gateway][11] we've been using this in a variety of (mostly API) projects for the past few years, and it's been working really well for us.
 We're also finding that it tends to be a pretty 'sticky' product.
-People exposed to it, tend to want to use it for their next project too.
+People exposed to it tend to want to use it for their next project too.

 Curious?
-Here are a bunch of examples of tasks you might want to do:
+Here are a bunch of examples of common tasks:

 Examples
 --------